RazanAlta/graduation-project/README.md

-Caru is a Monitoring System that captures pulse and tempereture, using sesnsors and Esp8266 Nodemcu then displays the data on an android application.
-Built using Flutter
+Caru is a Monitoring System that captures pulse and tempereture, using sesnsors and Esp8266 Nodemcu then displays the data on an android application, Built using Flutter.

 System architecture: